The Rural Policy Centre's Rural Scotland in Focus Reports are

 The second edition of the report, Rural Scotland in Focus 2012, was received very well by attendees at its launch on May 28th 2012.
 Following on from this, SRUC’s Rural Policy Centre was asked to organise a Parliamentary Reception sponsored by Aileen McLeod MSP at the Scottish Parliament on October 31st 2012.

-We are currently working on the Rural Scotland in Focus 2014 Report
+Rural Scotland in Focus 2014 is our latest edition of the Report

-which will be launched on Monday June 2nd 2014.
-Watch this space for
+and was launched on Monday June 2nd 2014.